TutorialDoctor/TD-Godot-3-Demos/README.md

 # TD-Godot-3-Demos
 A collection of game demos for Godot 3

-This is a sequel to the Godot 2.x repository found [here](https://github.com/TutorialDoctor/TD-Godot-Games). star ratings included.
+This is a sequel to the Godot 2.x repository found [here](https://github.com/TutorialDoctor/TD-Godot-Games).
+Star ratings included.

 ## Other Demos